 Unfortunately, however, there’s been very little research on BN-NP.

 So little, in fact, that many have wondered if it make sense to subtype bulimia nervosa patients into purging and nonpurging groups?
-And are there differences between patients with …
+And are there differences between patients …

 Anonymous asked, “I’ve never lost my period.
 Weight restored I am naturally thin, but even at a BMI of 15 or so I always got my period (although it wasn’t always regularly).
 This makes me feel like I’m not actually sick because I hear about everyone losing their period.”